Taxation is an important topic for Nestlé and our stakeholders, both in terms of compliance and Nestlé’s approach to Creating Shared Value.

 - Within a strong Tax Governance, Reporting and Control Framework, Policies and Guidelines; and

-Nestlé is participating to the B-Team work in order to promote Responsible Tax Principles.
+Nestlé is participating with the B-Team in order to promote Responsible Tax Principles.
 The B-Team is a collective of business and civil society leaders working to create new norms of corporate leadership.
-Here is the link to the B-Team Responsible Tax Principles.
+Here is the link to the B-Team Responsible Tax Principles (pdf, 800Kb).

 - In compliance with laws, The Nestlé Corporate Business Principles and the above Tax Management Principles; and